 Undergraduate medicine degrees take between 4 years 8 months and 6 years to complete (go to the University Selection page or the University Details section for information about each university’s medical degree duration).
-You wouldn’t want to get through all that study only to find out its really not for you.
-Here’s where you can find out more about what it’s really like to be a doctor:-
+You wouldn’t want to go through all that study only to find out it’s really not for you.
+AMA Real Life Advice is where you can find out more about what it’s really like to be a doctor.

 What happens after medical school?

 The key thing to be aware of here, is that you have to apply for internship positions (the medical equivalent of applying for your first job).
-The number of internship positions are limited, so this means its not a guarantee that once you’ve finished medical school you can automatically move into an internship and be on the path to practicing.
-You apply for State Government or Federal Government funded internship positions through each State’s Health Department (see What’s Next After Graduation).
+The number of internship positions are limited, so this means it’s not a guarantee that once you’ve finished medical school you can automatically move into an internship and be on the path to practising.
+You apply for State Government or Federal Government funded internship positions through each State’s Health Department (see the AMA What’s Next After Graduation).

 Registrar - undertaken once you’ve been accepted into a specialty training program.
 Specialty training areas include: